-The final pages of the book, through an exploration of Freire’s concept of conscientisation, point to the importance of transforming students into citizens who do not just possess factual knowledge about how to participate in the polity but who also display wisdom in this regard.
-As a pedagogy, this sounds extremely promising, albeit one that is extremely challenging to implement in education environment dominated by performance targets and league tables.
+The final pages of the book, through an exploration of Freire’s (2005) concept of conscientisation, point to the importance of transforming students into citizens who do not just possess factual knowledge about how to participate in the polity but who also display wisdom in this regard.
+As a pedagogy, this sounds extremely promising, albeit one that is extremely challenging to implement in the English education environment which is dominated by performance targets and league tables.
 This thought-provoking book will be an inspiration to anyone who wants to take up this very challenge and is looking for ways to deliver a more imaginative and effective form of citizenship education.

+References:

+Freire, P. (2005).
+Education for Critical Consciousness.
+London: Continuum.

+Osler, A. (2005).
+Education for democratic citizenship: New challenges in a globalised world.
+In A. Osler and H. Starkey (eds.)
+Citizenship and Language Learning: International Perspectives.
+Stoke-on-Trent: Trentham Books, 3-22.

 Lieve Gies